Vector Symbolic Finite State Machines in Attractor Neural Networks: Attractor network construction

-where $\vec{x}$, $\vec{e}$ and $\vec{y}$ are the source, edge, and target states of the edge $\eta$ respectively, and $\vec{s}_a$ and $\vec{s}_b$ are the input stimulus vectors associated with this edge's label.
+where $\vec{x}$, $\vec{e}$ and $\vec{y}$ are the source, edge, and target states of the edge $\eta$ respectively, and $\vec{s}_a$ and $\vec{s}_b$ are the input stimulus hypervectors associated with this edge's label.
 The edge index $\eta$ has been dropped for brevity.
-The $\vec{e}\vec{e}\T$ term is the attractor we have introduced as a halfway-house for the transition.
-The second set of terms enacts the $ \vec{x} \stackrel{\vec{s}_a}{\longrightarrow} \vec{e}$ transition, by giving a nonzero inner product with the network state only when the network is in state $\vec{x}$, \textit{and} the network is being masked by the input $\vec{s}_a$.
+The $\vec{e}\vec{e}\T$ term is the edge state attractor we have introduced as an intermediary for the transition.
+The second set of terms enacts the $ \vec{x} \stackrel{\vec{s}_a}{\longrightarrow} \vec{e}$ transition, by giving a nonzero inner product with the network state $\vec{z}_t$ only when the network is in state $\vec{x}$, \textit{and} the network is being masked by the stimulus $\vec{s}_a$.
+When both of these conditions are met, the $(\vec{x} \had \vec{s}_a)^\intercal$ term will have a nonzero inner product with the network state, projecting out the $(\vec{e} - \vec{x})$ term, which ``pushes'' the network from the $\vec{x}$ to the $\vec{e}$ attractor state.
 This allows terms to be stored in $\mat{W}$ which are effectively obfuscated, not affecting network dynamics considerably, until a specific stimulus is applied as a mask to the network.
 Likewise, the third set of terms enacts the $\vec{e} \stackrel{\vec{s}_b}{\longrightarrow} \vec{y}$ transition.

 In the absence of input, the network functions like a standard Hopfield attractor network,